BRITISH HONEY PRODUCERS Ltd.

 We hope there will be some queens available in May, these will not be discounted.
 Full production is usually established during late June.
 The earlier dates are more prone to alteration.

 Click here to download order form or here to open in your browser

-Order forms are sent out at the end of February each year, it is not possible to order queens before this date so Contact Us to be put on the mailing list.
+Order forms are sent out at the beginning of each year, it is not possible to order queens before this date so Contact Us to be put on the mailing list.